MichalPokrzywa/Block_Braker/README.md

-# Block_Braker
+# Block Braker
-A 2D Game based on Arkanoid/Break out ,written in c++ with SFML library.
+A 2D Game based on Arkanoid/Break out
+Written in c++ with SFML library